dound/gae-sessions/README.markdown

        and *only once per request* (when the response is being sent).
      - Session data is lazily loaded - if you don't use the session for a request, zero overhead is added.
- * __Secure__: Protected against session hijacking, session fixation, and tampering with session data.
+ * __Secure__: Protected against session hijacking, session fixation, tampering with session data, and XSS attacks.
  * __High Availability__ is ensured by persisting changes to the datastore.
      - If you don't need this, you can use <code>set\_quick()</code> and
        <code>pop\_quick()</code> and data will only be changed in memcache.